paulo-raca/highcharts-contour/README.md

 Contour curves for Highcharts
 =============================

-This is a plugin for Highcharts to display contour curves (Or smooth heatmaps, if you prefer)
+This is a plugin for Highcharts to display contour curves.

-It extends the existing [heatmap](http://www.highcharts.com/maps/demo/heatmap) module (which you must include) to display smooth gradients that interpolate the data points
+It extends the existing [heatmap](http://www.highcharts.com/maps/demo/heatmap) module (which you must include) to display smooth gradients that interpolate the data points, and optionally contour lines over it.

-This extension works by triangulating all the data points and filling each triangle with a linear gradient that matches the values assigned to each vertex.
+It can use either a list of discrete data points or a math function as an input.

+If you specify a discrete list of points, the surface can be triangulated in 3 ways:
-Triangulation is performed either on a regular grid (Every 'grid_width' vertexes make a row/column) or using [Delaunay](http://en.wikipedia.org/wiki/Delaunay_triangulation) (In case your data is irregular or you are just too lazy).
-If you decide to use Delaunay, you will have to include the library for [Fast Delaunay Triangulation in JavaScript](https://github.com/ironwallaby/delaunay)
+- Automatically, using [Delaunay](http://en.wikipedia.org/wiki/Delaunay_triangulation) (In case your data is irregular or you are just lazy).
+You'll have to include [Fast Delaunay Triangulation in JavaScript](https://github.com/ironwallaby/delaunay).
+- In a grid, where each row has `grid_width` data points.
+- Manually specifying a list of triangles.

 Demos